realpython/members/README.md

 **Users**

-1. Users should be able to view all the chapters
-1. Users should be able to view chapters on the sidebar
-1. Users should be able to view a single chapter
-1. Users should be able to view their profile
-1. Users should be able to view a single lesson
-1. Users should be able to view a chapter's lessons from the single chapter view
-1. Users should be able to view lessons on the sidebar
-1. Users should be able to view a checkmark next to read lessons on the sidebar
-1. Users should be able to mark a lesson as read or unread from the single lesson view
-1. Users should be able to view their overall progress on the dashboard (based on read lessons)
-1. Users should be able to view a checkmark next to read chapters on the sidebar after all lessons have been read
-1. Users should be able to move from lesson to lesson within the single lesson view
-1. Users should be able to view lessons on the sidebar in the correct order
-1. Users should be able to see the current chapter and lesson highlighted on the sidebar
-1. Users should be able to view a breadcrumb-like navigation
-1. Users should be able to view messages within the lesson view
-1. Users should have an avatar
-1. Users should be able to see who posted a particular message
-1. Users should be able to post new messages within the lesson view
-1. Users should be able to view a Github avatar on the navbar
 1. Users should be active to view the course content

+**Active Users**

+1. Active users should be able to view all the chapters
+1. Active users should be able to view chapters on the sidebar
+1. Active users should be able to view a single chapter
+1. Active users should be able to view their profile
+1. Active users should be able to view a single lesson
+1. Active users should be able to view a chapter's lessons from the single chapter view
+1. Active users should be able to view lessons on the sidebar
+1. Active users should be able to view a checkmark next to read lessons on the sidebar
+1. Active users should be able to mark a lesson as read or unread from the single lesson view
+1. Active users should be able to view their overall progress on the dashboard (based on read lessons)
+1. Active users should be able to view a checkmark next to read chapters on the sidebar after all lessons have been read
+1. Active users should be able to move from lesson to lesson within the single lesson view
+1. Active users should be able to view lessons on the sidebar in the correct order
+1. Active users should be able to see the current chapter and lesson highlighted on the sidebar
+1. Active users should be able to view a breadcrumb-like navigation
+1. Active users should be able to view messages within the lesson view
+1. Active users should have an avatar
+1. Active users should be able to see who posted a particular message
+1. Active users should be able to post new messages within the lesson view
+1. Active users should be able to view a Github avatar on the navbar
+1. Active users should be able to contact support

 **Admin**